 That doesn’t mean you should put off considering hospice care until after the holidays if the celebrations have already begun.
 Even starting hospice care in the middle of the holidays provides benefits for the patient and family members that can make the season less stressful.

-Celebrating the Holidays with a Family Member in Hospice Care
+Celebrating the Holidays with a Family Member in a Hospice Setting

 Family members faced with a terminally ill loved one may feel extra pressure to have a perfect or ideal holiday experience.
 Letting go of this expectation can make the holidays easier for everyone.
 Instead of focusing on getting everything exactly right, put the focus on enjoying the special moments spent together as a family.